ice-wm/FAQ/index.md

 IceWM.
 Head on over to the utilities section of the IceWM homepage if you want an up to date overview about all available tools.

-### IcePref

-**Note:** IcePref is a history these day, but you can still find it.

-IcePref is a small graphical utility (written with Python and the Gtk toolkit) designed to simplify the configuration of IceWM.

-It currently supports the options of IceWM version 1.0.4 and should (in theory) work consistently with versions at least as high as 1.0.4.
-While it is not a particularly elegant program, I have found IcePref useful and hope that it will be found useful by those who use IceWM and also have Gtk installed.

-IcePref should be especially useful to those who have GNOME, and who are therefore likely to have PyGNOME and PyGTK already installed on their boxes.

-### IcePref2

-IcePref2 is a successor to IcePref.
-It is included in *IceWM Control Panel*.

-IcePref2 is advanced preferences file editor.

-### IceME

-The IceWM Menu Editor allows users to edit their menu without knowing anything about config files.
-It is included in *IceWM Control Panel*.

-### IceWM Control Panel

-IceWM Control Panel is the first full-featured, Gtk-based control panel for IceWM.
-It is meant to run in IceWM, but can be used in ANY window manager as a general-purpose control panel.
-It was inspired by the Qt-based application called IceMC, but includes many more tools, a more familiar Windoze Control Panel-like interface, and uses the MUCH faster Gtk user interface (Who runs a fast Window Manager like IceWM, to launch SLOW-running, memory-intensive Qt/KDE-based applications??
-I sure don't).
-Let's face it: IceWM and fast Gtk interfaces work well together.

-IceWM Control Panel includes applications for editing preferences (IcePref2), menus (IceMe), themes, sounds (IceSoundMngr), cursors, keys, mouse, wallpapers, winoptions, icon browser etc.

-### IceWM Control Center

-This is Vadim Khohlov's software.
-A good collection of the configuration software for IceWM, include: menu/toolbar editor, Ice Sound Configurator, theme Switcher, backgroundoptions editor, IceWM's winoptions editor, keys editor.

-### IceWMConf

-IceWMConf is a small application which helps with configuring IceWM.
-It tries to be self-configuring, starting with the basic options from the system preferences files and then overriding them with user preferences.

-In this way, it should pick up new options introduced by later versions of IceWM.
-(It does mean that old options aren't deleted, so you have to occasionally "trim" your user file to remove lines IceWM grumbles about, but that isn't very necessary.)

-Its user interface is functional bordering on spartan, but builds its own option categories and has an option name search facility.
-If you want a really user friendly configuration tool, I suggest IcePref.

-### IceWO

-IceWO is an icewm's winoption file editor.
-It allows you to set winoptions for any window by clicking on buttons, without manual editing winoptions file.

-### IceMC

-IceMC is a graphical menu editor for IceWM, designed to be simple and stable.
-You can configure your menu entries with copy, paste, and drag'n'drop.

-### MenuMaker

-MenuMaker is utility written entirely in Python that scans through the system for installed programs and generates menu for specified X window manager.
-It is by far more superior to existing solutions in terms of knowledge base size, maintainability and extensibility, and has a number of features that have no counterparts in its class.
-MenuMaker is intended for users of lightweight \*NIX graphical desktop environments.

-### IDesk

-iDesk gives users of minimal wm's (fluxbox, pekwm, windowmaker...) icons on their desktop.
-The icon graphics are either from a png or svg (vector) file and support some eyecandy effects like transparency.
-Each icon can be confgured to run one or more shell commands and the actions which run those commands are completely configurable.
-In a nutshell if you want icons on your desktop and you don't have or dont't want KDE or gnome doing it, you can use idesk.

-### DFM

-DFM is a file manager for Linux and other UNIX like Operating Systems.
-DFM is the abrvabation for Desktop File Manager.
-"Desktop" stands for the capability to place icons on the root window.

-### Bugs and Problems

-This section is for problems that are intrinsic to the philosophy of IceWM or that are caused by bugs.

 ### IceWM ignores my colors

 Some users wonder why the colors specified in their preference files seem to have no effect upon the actual appearance of things.
 The